👉 Quick tip: tell remotes on computers to use earbuds. It cuts down on echo.

 2.0 Standby screen & your logo

-If you're set up for always-on, your TV goes straight into your always-on streaming link.
+Do you have always-on?
+Then your TV goes straight into your always-on streaming link.
 Learn about always-on here

-Standard systems & the 'standby screen.'
 If your system isn't always-on, your TV shows the standby screen.
 It means the TV is ready to go.

 - Follow the standby screen directions, to put the TV into a fast instant meeting